 ATLANTA, Aug.
-21, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration is reminding small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes that Sept.
-27 is the filing deadline for federal economic injury disaster loans available in the counties of Fulton, Lucas and Williams in Ohio because of excessive rain, high winds, hail, freeze, frost, blizzard, tornadoes, flooding and lightning that began on February 1, 2011.
+23, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration is reminding small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes that Sept.
+27 is the filing deadline for federal economic injury disaster loans available in Ohio as a result of the drought and excessive heat that occurred from July 1 through Oct.
+18, 2011.

 "When the Secretary of Agriculture issues a disaster declaration to help farmers recover from damages and losses to crops, the Small Business Administration issues a declaration to eligible entities affected by the same disaster," Skaggs added.

 Under this declaration, the SBA's Economic Injury Disaster Loan program is available to eligible

 farm-related and nonfarm-related entities that suffered financial losses as a direct result of this disaster.
 With the exception of aquaculture enterprises, SBA cannot provide disaster loans to agricultural producers, farmers, or ranchers.
 Nurseries are eligible to apply for economic injury disaster loans for losses caused by drought conditions.